-How about that on an iPhone that runs Apple iOS mobile operating system?
-Is there a trashcan app that recycles files you attempt to remove?
-How can you permanently delete items to free up space hoping to fix the iPhone storage almost full warning?
+How about iPhones that run Apple iOS mobile operating system?
+Is there an app that recycles files you attempt to remove?
+How can you permanently remove items to free up space hoping to fix the iPhone storage almost full warning?

 That's what I'm going to cover in this article.
-I'll show you everything you need to know about iPhone trash: including detailed instructions on how to find it or empty it as you want.
+I'll show you everything you need to know about iPhone trash: including detailed instructions on how to find it or empty it.

-Note: the guide below applies to iPhones with iOS 10.
-It doesn't matter whether you use an iPhone 5/5S, 6/6S/6Plus, or 7/7Plus as long as it's running under iOS 10 (find out via Settings > General > Software Update).
-You may find screenshots shown below different if you iPhone is with an older iOS version.
+Note: the guide below applies to all iPhone models with iOS 10.
+It doesn't matter whether you use an iPhone 5/5S, 6/6S/6Plus, or 7/7Plus as long as it's running under iOS 10 (find out by tapping Settings > General > Software Update).
+You may find screenshots below different if you iPhone is with an older iOS version.